braniii/Ameixa/README.md

 * The icon should fit into **one** of the three hint outlines
 * The icon should be vertically and horizontally aligned
 * The minimum **gap** and **stroke width** is **0.6**
+* All paths should be united to a single path

 ### Text, Gradients, Masks, etc.
 * Use **Paths-objects only**